How to Stop Wage Garnishment in California with Bankruptcy?

-Wage garnishment is a tool that debt collectors use to try and get back money they are owed by taking money directly from your paycheck.
-If you are in debt, you may be able to use bankruptcy as a way to deal with wage garnishment in the state of California.
+Wage garnishment is a tool that debt collectors use to try and get back money they're owed by taking money directly from your paycheck.
+If you're in debt, you may be able to use bankruptcy as a way to deal with wage garnishment in the state of California.

 Bankruptcy can be a helpful tool in dealing with wage garnishment, especially in California.
 Bankruptcy has the advantage of putting an immediate stay on wage garnishment.
 As soon as you file for bankruptcy your wage garnishment is put on hold.